luischanci/luischanci.github.io/_pages/resources.md

 #### Stata
-Programs can be installed using\\
+Programs can be installed using for instance,\\
- `net install mypoissonch, replace (from "https://github.com/luischanci/mystatacodes/tree/master/mypoissonch")`
+ `net install mypoissonch, replace (from "https://github.com/luischanci/mystatacodes/raw/master")`

-trying to...

-<a href="https://github.com/luischanci/mystatacodes/tree/master/mypoissonch">Download File</a>
+Visit my Github repository for more info: <a href="https://github.com/luischanci/mystatacodes/tree/master/mypoissonch">Download File</a>

 ### Documents